SearchCartAccount

 Solid Starts Guide to Cups for Babies

+Below are some cups that meet our standards in 2026.
 When choosing cups for babies, we recommend two styles: an open cup and a straw cup.
-Using both helps babies learn all the cup drinking skills: sealing the lips, sucking while sealing the lips (using straws), tilting to drink (from open cups), and preventing spills.
+Using both helps babies learn a variety of cup drinking skills: sealing the lips, sucking while sealing the lips (using straws), tilting to drink (from open cups), and preventing spills.

-Best Open Cups for Babies
+Best Open Cups for Babies & Toddlers

 The following open cups best met our criteria: small in size, easy to hold, cost-effective, and easy to clean.
 We also love how these cups are slightly weighted at the bottom, which helps with stability as baby practices cup drinking.